Is Barre Certification Accredited? What You Need to Know

 "CPD accredited" or "CPD certified" — CPD (Continuing Professional Development) providers exist in many countries, and the standards vary enormously.
 Some CPD accreditation bodies will approve almost any educational content for a fee.
 This is not equivalent to recognition by ACE, NASM, or similar established fitness organizations.

 No public verification system — If there's no way for employers to independently verify that someone holds the credential, the credential's value to employers is limited.
-IBBFA maintains a public verification registry at ibbfa.org/verify where anyone can confirm an instructor's credential status.
+IBBFA maintains a public verification registry at ibbfa.org/verify where anyone can confirm an instructor's credential status — Active or Lapsed — without contacting IBBFA.
+We're not aware of another barre certification with a comparable public registry.

 What Employers Actually Look For